abhisheknaik96/abhisheknaik96.github.io/index.md

 {: #research }
 <!-- this is the custom tag for this section -->

-Currently, I'm interested in learning and planning methods for continual learning in RL.
+I mainly focusing on learning and planning methods for continual learning in RL.
+In particular, I design algorithms for non-episodic problems such that an agent can learn to achieve its goals from a single stream of experience (without resets or timeouts).
 <!-- Currently, I'm interested in learning and planning methods for continuing (non-episodic) problems in RL. -->

-- #### Investigating Action-space Generalization in RL for Recommender Systems [PDF coming soon] **Abhishek Naik**, Bo Chang, Alexandros Karatzoglou, Martin Mladenov, Ed H. Chi, Minmin Chen  <br>
+- #### Investigating Action-space Generalization in RL for Recommender Systems [[PDF](https://dl.acm.org/doi/abs/10.1145/3543873.3587661)]
+**Abhishek Naik**, Bo Chang, Alexandros Karatzoglou, Martin Mladenov, Ed H. Chi, Minmin Chen  <br>
 Oral presentation at the _Decision Making for RecSys_ [workshop](https://decisionmaking4ir.github.io/WWW-2023/), WWW, 2023.